keystonejs/keystone/docs/guides/custom-mutations.md

 };
 ```

-If we had a front-end application that updated the view count everytime someone visits the page it would require multiple CRUD operations.
+If we had a front-end application that updated the view count every time someone visits the page it would require multiple CRUD operations.

 Using CRUD we'd first have to fetch the current view count: